DemiMarie/qubes-app-linux-split-gpg2/README.md

 If you want to generate a key in software, use the `addkey` command of `gpg2 --edit-key`.
 If you want to generate a key on a smartcard or other hardware token, use `addcardkey` instead.

+split-gpg2 provides the `qubes.Gpg2ExportPublicKeys` service to export public keys from the backend VM.

 ## Advanced usage

 There are a few option not described in this README.